Do's and Don'ts

 - Try to refer to the Ethiopian nation, nationality or culture specifically when possible, rather than “African”.
 It is appreciated when foreigners recognise that Ethiopia is culturally distinct from the rest of Africa.

 - Show interest in the well-being of an Ethiopian’s family whenever you see them (e.g. “How are your children?”).
-However, it is best not to enquire about a person’s private life (e.g. relationships, parenting) unless they open up to you first.
+However, it is best not to inquire about a person’s private life (e.g. relationships, parenting) unless they open up to you first.
 Innocent curiosity about certain family matters can make people feel uncomfortable as there is quite a strong emphasis on people’s public presentation in Ethiopia (see Yilugnta in Core Concepts for more information).

 - Show greater respect to elders in all circumstances and situations.
 Their age is thought to indicate wisdom, knowledge and experience.